I sit down with Danielle to discuss SEO challenges and some tips and tricks to dominate Local SEO. Danielle is the person Hello SEO.

 Okay, so apart from getting arrested for being a stalker – because you know there’s only so many times you can chase a client down the road or send another email or a text message – this is where we were getting stuck as well with my rank and rent websites and also with the client sites.
-It’s like, can you please get some more reviews and they would say, but I’m asking.
-I asked them, and everyone promises.
+So it’s like, can you please get some more reviews, and they would say, but I’m asking.
+So I asked them, and everyone promises.

 It’s like have you sent an email?
 Here’s your short link.
 The short link that you can create.
 I’ve done that.
 I’m putting it on my invoices, and the customers are still not giving us reviews.

-I’m in this little SEO accountability group, and one of the guys in there said I’d created this little review link that you can send to customers to ask them for a review, but it’s more than Google.
+I’m in this little SEO accountability group, and one of the guys there said I’d created this little review link that you can send to customers to ask them for a review, but it’s more than Google.
 It’s also like Google and Facebook, and in the UK, there’s checker trade, TripAdvisor trust pilot.
-All these different review platforms because of all matter.
+So all these different review platforms all matter.

 Do you have the tap cards in the US? or even Apple Pay, where you can tap your phone up against something and open up your website?
 That’s what these cards are.

-We found that for our face-to-face clients – like tradespeople or service providers like hairdressers or dentists – where they’re seeing clients face to face if they ask the client if they would do a review.
+We found that for our face-to-face clients – like tradespeople or service providers like hairdressers or dentists – they see clients face to face if they ask the client if they would do a review.
 The client says yes, then gets them to review there and then on the spot, making it easy and awkward.
 Then the review rate would go up a lot higher, especially before you’ve done the blowout right.